msharma84/Technical_Concepts/Java.md

 ## Intermediate Level

-- How do you find the sum of a list of integers using streams?
+- How do you find the sum of a list of integers using streams

   ```
   List<Integer> list = Arrays.asList(1,2,3,4,5);